Slavonski Brod

 Slavonski Brod (/hr/, lit.
-'Slavonian Brod'), commonly shortened to simply Brod, is a city in eastern Croatia, near the border with Bosnia and Herzegovina.
-Being one of the principal cities in the historical regions of Slavonia and Posavina, Slavonski Brod is the 7th largest city in the country, with a population of 59,141 at the 2011 census.
+'Slavonian Brod') is a city in eastern Croatia, near the border with Bosnia and Herzegovina.
+As one of the principal cities in the historical regions of Slavonia and Posavina, Slavonski Brod is the 7th largest city in the country, with a population of 59,141 as of the 2011 census.
 It is the centre of Brod-Posavina County and a major river port on the Sava river.

 Names

-Although brod means 'ship' in modern Croatian, the city's name bears witness to an older meaning - 'water crossing', 'ford'.
+In Croatian, the term brod, derived from Old Slavic brodъ, is an archaic word for 'ford', a shallow section of a river that can be crossed on foot or horseback.
+The other meaning of brod, having little to do with the city's name, is 'ship', by metathesis derived from the Germanic word board – from the phrase "on board".

-Among the names historically in use: Marsonia in the Roman Empire, Brood (in Slawonien) in the German speaking Austrian period, Brod na Savi after 1934.
+Among the names historically in use were Marsonia in the Roman Empire, Brood (in Slawonien) in the German speaking Austrian period, Brod na Savi after 1934.

-The ancient name "Marsonia" probably comes from the Proto-Indo-European word *mory (marsh), and the same root is seen in the nearby toponyms such as "Mursa" and "Mariniana".